Mercedes 5 and Dime

-Mercedes 5 and Dime is the third studio album released by the Canadian alternative rock band Moist.
+Mercedes Five and Dime is the third studio album released by the Canadian alternative rock band Moist.
 Released in Canada on June 29, 1999, and in the United States a year later, it includes the hits "Breathe" and "Underground".
-The album debuted at #7 on the Billboard Canadian Albums chart.
+The album debuted at #7 on the Billboard Canadian Albums chart and #4 on the RPM Top Albums/CDs chart.

 The album was released with different album covers for the Canadian and United States releases.
 The United States version has a yellow album cover while the Canadian release's cover is dark blue.
 This was Moist's last studio album before their 12-year hiatus began in 2001.

 The track listings of the two releases also differ — the Canadian version contains the tracks "Mike Hammer" and "Liberation", while the U.S. release includes a re-recording of the band's 1994 hit "Push".

 The album also contains an unlisted bonus track, entitled "Deliver Me".

 On the Canadian release, both spines spell the album title as "Mercedes Five and Dime", matching the front cover, suggesting that this is the official spelling of the album's title.
-The spelling "MERCEDES 5 AND DIME" is wrapped around the front and back covers (with "DIME" and "MER" on the back), while the traycard behind the disc has an image that spells the album title as "MERCEDES 5 & DIME".
+The spelling "MERCEDES Five AND DIME" is wrapped around the front and back covers (with "DIME" and "MER" on the back), while the traycard behind the disc has an image that spells the album title as "MERCEDES 5 & DIME".

-Mercedes 5 and Dime was nominated for "Best Rock Album" at the 2000 Juno Awards.
+Mercedes Five and Dime was nominated for "Best Rock Album" at the 2000 Juno Awards.